sozu/py-pyracmon/README.md

 - `head()` uses a value of the first node in the container instead of a list of values.
 - When the function is given by `each()`, it is applied to each node to generate the value in resulting `dict`.

 `S` provides some more class methods to control the serialization mechanism.
-Additionally, their arguments have variations.
 See API documentation for further information.

 ### Static typing